martinkadlec0/Smart-RSS/README.md

 npm install
 ```

 Sometimes you may encounter texts ending with `*` or `!` in app, first ones are fallbacks to English text when used locale lacks the needed one and the latter are actual keys displayed when even English text is missing, feel free to submit PR's to fill them.
+If you change wording or punctuation somewhere please comment that line (using GitHub interface) with reasoning like common conventions or special punctuation rules in given language.

 To check for jshint errors: